yaqwsx/KiKit/docs/panelization/tabs.md

 - partition line is used for backbone generator
 - partition line is not generated automatically, it is up to the user to generate it.
-KiKit offers `Panel.buildPartitionLineFromBB` that builds the partition line based on bounding boxes.
-If you need possibly a more complicated lines, you have to implement them by yourself.
+KiKit offers `Panel.buildPartitionLineFromBB` that builds the partition line based on bounding boxes of the individual boards (from `Panel.substrates`).
+If you need possibly more complicated lines, you have to implement them by yourself.
 - partition line is used for deciding if an annotation yields a tab or not - if the tab does not hit the partition line, it is not created.
-- when we create partition line from bounding boxes, we include "ghost substrates" representing the framing, that will be added in the future.
+- when we create partition line from bounding boxes, we include "ghost substrates" (passed as `boundarySubstrates`) representing framing or rails that will be added in the future.
+These ghost substrates simulate a neighboring board at the panel boundary so that partition lines — and therefore tabs — are generated on those edges too.
+- **Important:** Only boards added via `appendBoard()` are considered for partition lines.
+Material added via `appendSubstrate()` (e.g., manually created rails) is merged into the panel outline but does **not** affect partition line generation.
+To account for such material, pass it as a boundary substrate to `buildPartitionLineFromBB`.

 When KiKit generates a tab, it generates it based on tab origin, direction and optionally the partition line.
 When a tab is successfully generated, it consists